hramkumar/aws-poc-architectures/aws-poc-decoupled-serverless-architecture.md

 * Data type: Keep String

 4. Keep the remaining settings at their default values, and choose Create table.

+### Creating a SQS queue

+1. In the AWS Management Console search box, enter SQS and from the list, choose Simple Queue Service.

+2. On the Get started card, choose Create queue.

+The Create queue page appears.

+3. Configure the following settings:
+* Name: POC-Queue
+* Access Policy: Basic
+* Define who can send messages to the queue:
+* Select Only the specified AWS accounts, IAM users and roles In the box for this option, paste the Amazon Resource Name (ARN) for the `APIGateway-SQS` IAM role
+Note: For example, your IAM role might look similar to the following: arn:aws:iam::<account ID>:role/APIGateway-SQS.

+4. Define who can receive messages from the queue:
+Select Only the specified AWS accounts, IAM users and roles.
+In the box for this option, paste the ARN for the `SQS-Lambda-DynamoDB-Role` IAM role.
+Note: For example, your IAM role might look similar to the following: arn:aws:iam::<account_ID>:role/SQS-Lambda-DynamoDB-Role

 ### Creating a Lambda function